LA-cmd-prompt/Privacy-by-Design/README.md

 </tbody>
 </table>
 Total First-Year ROI: $1.2M+ value from $8K investment + 3-week timeline

+## And the competitor
-The competitor who skipped PbD?
+##The competitor who skipped PbD?
 Spent 6 months and $300,000 rebuilding their data architecture after investors flagged privacy gaps during Series A. Lost a $400,000 enterprise contract due to failed security review.

 ---

-## What’s Inside
+## What HealthTrack App did
--  → 7 principles of PbD with practical applications in Canadian compliance (e.g., PIPEDA) and global contexts (e.g., GDPR).
+-  → Applied 7 principles of PbD with practical applications in Canadian compliance (e.g., PIPEDA) and global contexts (e.g., GDPR).
-- → A scenario showing PbD could be applied in practice

 # Privacy by Design – HealthTrack App

 ## Introduction
- **Privacy by Design (PbD)** is applied to the fictional **HealthTrack App**, a Canadian mobile fitness and diet tracker.
+ **Privacy by Design (PbD)** is applied to  **HealthTrack App**, a Canadian mobile fitness and diet tracker.
 Since HealthTrack processes **personal health information** (sensitive data under PIPEDA), PbD principles must be embedded at every stage of the product lifecycle.

 ---